This Handbook contains everything you need to know about this Secret Compass Classic expedition to Sudan.

 Day 1: Mar 4 – Khartoum

-Arrive in Khartoum and make your way to the team hotel by 1800 to meet your leader for a welcome meal and expedition briefing.
+Arrive in Khartoum and make your way to the team hotel (details to be confirmed nearer departure) by 1800 to meet your leader for a welcome meal and expedition briefing.

 Day 2: Mar 5 – First day of Expedition